springpunk/unity-deepl-client/README.md

 # Notes:

-Currently `only supports syncronous API communication`, so it's better used within the editor.
+Currently **only supports syncronous API communication**, so it's better used within the editor.
 I'm working on asyncronous requests with callbacks.

-# How to install
+# How to install (using the Unity Package Manager)

-coming soon
+- Click Window > Package Manager
+- Press the "+" button in the top left corner
+- Select "Add package from git URL..."
+- Paste the git url for this repository: `https://github.com/springpunk/unity-deepl-client.git`

 # Example usage